Jai132/Antenna-Designing-for-Cellular-devices/README.md

 ### To clone the repository
 Run the following git command on your terminal and press Enter:
 > `git clone https://github.com/Jai132/Antenna-Designing-for-Cellular-devices.git`

+This much should be more than enough as a beginner to electronic design.....any changes or suggestions are appreciated and welcome.